kordk/stoch_epi_lib/README.md

   popd
   let P+=1
 done

 chmod 755 $ALL
-./$ALL >$ALL.log 2>&1
+$ALL >$ALL.log 2>&1
 </pre>

-Generate observed vs. predicted Plots for all genes
+Generate observed vs. predicted Plots for all genes across participants: plots/gene.png
 <pre>
 ONE=plotOneObsPred.sh
 N=0
 find $PWD -name eqDistGxSummary.pickle > eqDistGxSummary.pickle.list
 wc -l eqDistGxSummary.pickle.list

 cat << EOF > $ONE
 #!/bin/sh -x
 estGxFromEqDistPlotByGene.py -D -l eqDistGxSummary.pickle.list -p plots
 EOF

 chmod 755 $ONE
 ./$ONE >$ONE.log 2>&1
 </pre>

-If you have performed multiple shuffles (e.g., n=100) each in separate subdirectories (e.g., 0/ to 99/), the results can be plotted across all of them and the mean RSME calculated:
+If you have performed multiple shuffles (e.g., n=100) each in separate subdirectories (e.g., 0/ to 99/), the results can be plotted across all of them and the mean RSME calculated. plots/gene_<plot type>.png This is not shown for this demo.
 <pre>
 OUT=eqDistGxSummary.pickle.fold.list
 cp /dev/null $OUT